 - Massachusetts– Non-mandated training hours required annually by the Municipal Police Training Committee.

 - Mississippi– 8 of the required 24 hours of annual in-service training with agency approval.

-- Montana– Courses that are two hours in length or more can be submitted for course credit using the MT POST form for Out-of-State and Other Training.
-Classes that are less than two hours in length can be used as in-service training hours to fulfill the POST requirement of twenty hours of training required every two years for each officer.
+- Montana– Courses that are 2 hours in length or more can be submitted for course credit using the MT POST form for Out-of-State and Other Training.
+Classes that are less than 2 hours in length can be used as in-service training hours to fulfill the POST requirement of 20 hours of training required every 2 years for each officer.
 Each agency is required to maintain a record of in-service training hours available for possible future audit by POST.

 - Nebraska– 10 of the required 20 hours of annual continuing education with agency approval.

 - New Hampshire– All 8 hours of required annual on-going training with agency approval.

 - North Carolina– The North Carolina Criminal Justice Education and Training Standards Commission will consider our certificates for credit toward the North Carolina Professional Law Enforcement Certificate Program.
 Training Coordinators will be responsible for the proper documentation of training submitted for credit.
 Please see Award for the Professional Law Enforcement Certificate, Form-F6.

 - Ohio– OPOTA will review and provide written approval for a proposed training course, where appropriate (up to 20 hours) based on a request by an agency administrator.

 - Oregon– 84 hours of Police Maintenance Training every 3 years with Head of agency approval.